Anoobee/SimplifAI/README.md

 download ollama from
 https://ollama.com/download

-To pull the required model using Ollama, use the command below:
+After installation, to pull the required model using Ollama, use the command below:
 ```
 ollama run anoob/simp2
 ```